 Macaws can be extremely loud, thus their owner must be aware of this natural calling.
 The macaw should not be reprimanded for this natural behavior.
 Macaws are not usually suitable as pets for children without proper adult supervision.

-They have very powerful, large beaks and are capable of causing great harm to both children and adults.
+They have very powerful, large beaks and are capable of causing great harm to both children and adults, see Cairo below and his LARGE BEAK!
 Macaws are recommended for the experienced parrot handler who has the time, energy, finances, and education of these brilliant birds.

-It is necessary to provide your macaw parrot with many colorful parrot toys to chew and play with.
+It is necessary to provide your macaw parrot with many large, colorful or natural wood parrot toys to chew and play with.
 You wouldn't expect your 20 month old child to sit around with nothing to play with would you?
 It is literally the exact same intelligence level that a macaw parrot has!

 It should be an extensive thought out process when deciding to purchase a macaw.
 Those that can offer and commit to the responsibilities of a larger parrot will experience great passion and fulfillment with a macaw parrot.